xlnwel/grl2-jax/algo/readme.md

 - rdqn: dqn with LSTM and retrace(𝝀)
 - sac: sac without value function
 - sac2: sac with value function
+- sac4: sac with discrete action space and CNN
 - seed: seed
 - seed1: seed with a separate actor (perform best)
 - seed2: seed with an external replay center